duchuy-darkrealm/popo/README.md

                 return 0;
     }

-With this program, this crazy stuf can the sorten to:
+With this program, this crazy stuff can the shorten to:

         @Override
         @Transactional(rollbackFor = Exception.class)